Nonresponse Bias: What to Avoid When Creating Surveys

 Table of Contents

 To be considered a form of bias, a source of error must be systematic in nature.
 Nonresponse bias is not an exception to this rule.
-If a survey method is developed in a way that makes it more likely for specific groups of potential respondents to refuse to participate or to be absent during a survey, it has created a systematic bias.
+Suppose your survey method makes it more likely for specific groups of potential respondents to refuse to participate or to be absent during a survey.
+In that case, you've knowingly or unknowingly created a bias.

-Let's say there's a survey question asking if people have cheated on a standardized test.
-People who have cheated may refuse to respond to this survey.
-This can lead to nonresponse bias.
+Let's say a survey question asks if people have cheated on a standardized test.
+People who have cheated may feel awkward at the thought of admitting this, and therefore, refuse to respond to this survey.
+The result is nonresponse bias impacting your survey results.

-Nonresponse bias accounts for the percentage of people who forget, don't understand, or simply don't want to take their survey.
-This makes nonresponse bias a common problem for researchers.
+Nonresponse bias accounts for the percentage of people who forget, don't understand, or simply don't want to take their survey — making it a common problem for researchers.

 Response Bias vs. Nonresponse Bias